Brainwashed in Brampton: Khalistanis target new students from Punjab CanIndia News

 “Nobody opens their mouth against the Khalistanis who enjoy political patronage.
 Any leader who says anything against them is banned from entering gurdwaras and joining Vaisakhi parades,” he says.

-“When events such as the Amritpal Singh incident happen, Khalistan supporters bombard the offices of mayors, MPs, MPPs and ministers with messages, forcing them to issue hasty statements or tweet,” says an Indo-Canadian restaurant owner in Toronto.
+“When events such as the arrest of Amritpal Singh happen, Khalistan supporters bombard the offices of mayors, MPs, MPPs and ministers with messages, forcing them to issue hasty statements or tweet,” says an Indo-Canadian restaurant owner in Toronto.

 They brainwash these students while helping them with jobs, accommodation and food, he says.